RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Proposed Solution

 Accordingly, $\tilde{X}$ also satisfies (\ref{eq:condG}) of Theorem \ref{th2}.
 Hence, using Theorem \ref{th2}, we can conclude that every point in $\mathcal{P}_{\text{UAV}}$ is visited under $\tilde{X}$ while respecting the energy limitations of the UAVs. \end{proof}

-\begin{remark} Corollary \ref{cor} shows that, under Assumption \ref{assump1}, UAV-UGV teams can follow the offline plan $X$ by only changing the release/collect points if they are occupied as long as \begin{itemize} \item The combined deviation of modified release and collect points from the offline plan remain within $v_H^{\text{avg}} \cdot \hat{\delta}^{\mu,i}_a(X)$. \item The ground path length between the modified release and collect points increases by no more than $v_g^{\text{avg}} \cdot \hat{\delta}^{\mu,i}_g(X)$. \end{itemize} Figure \ref{fig:robustness} provides a visualization of these two conditions. \end{remark}
+\begin{remark} Corollary \ref{cor} shows that, under Assumption \ref{assump1}, UAV-UGV teams can follow the offline plan $X$ by only changing the release/collect points if they are occupied as long as \begin{itemize} \item The combined deviation of modified release and collect points from the offline plan remain within $v_H^{\text{avg}} \cdot \hat{\delta}^{\mu,i}_a(X)$. \item The ground path length between the modified release and collect points increases by no more than $v_g^{\text{avg}} \cdot \hat{\delta}^{\mu,i}_g(X)$. \end{itemize} Figure \ref{fig:robustness} provides a visualization of these two conditions.\footnote{\eqref{eq:prop1conditionA} and \eqref{eq:prop1conditionG} provide a selection rule for $(\delta_a, \delta_g)$.
+Let $S$ denote the maximum tolerable per-tour detour; then $\delta_a \geq S/v_H^{\text{avg}}$ and $\delta_g \geq S/v_g^{\text{avg}}$ suffice.
+In practice, $S$ can be estimated from pre-deployment surveys, terrain or wind data, or vehicle test data.
+When only obstacle statistics are available, results from continuous first-passage percolation on Poisson Boolean obstacle models~\cite{goueretheret2017positivity, willot2015power} characterize how expected shortest-path lengths scale with obstacle density and can serve as a guide for estimating $S$.} \end{remark}